Bluejacket, Oklahoma

 Bluejacket is a town in eastern Craig County, Oklahoma, United States.
-The population was 339 at the 2010 census, an increase of 23.7 percent over the figure of 274 recorded in 2000.
+As of the 2020 census, Bluejacket had a population of 235.

 History

 Bluejacket was founded as a station designated by the Missouri, Kansas and Texas Railway (KATY) in 1871, as it built a line through Indian Territory from Kansas to Texas.
 A post office was established in 1882.
 The community was named for its first postmaster, the Rev. Charles Blue Jacket, one-time chief of the Shawnee and grandson of noted leader Blue Jacket.
 The town was incorporated in the Cherokee Nation in 1894.

 During the late 1930s, two tornadoes severely damaged Bluejacket.
 The first, on May 4, 1938, destroyed some barns and killed a farmer and several head of livestock.
 The second, on August 24, 1939, destroyed much of the business district.
 This storm killed two young men and caused an estimated half million dollars' worth of damage in the county.